eclipse-xfsc/facis-poc-federation-aviation/README.md

 ## **1. Introduction**

-The **Reference FAP (Federation Architecture Pattern)** for **Aviation Federation Portal** provides a complete, production-ready implementation of the onboarding lifecycle inside **Federated Ecosystems** — distributed infrastructures where multiple organizations interconnect, exchange, and validate data and services under a unified trust and compliance framework.
+The **Aviation Federation Portal** provides a complete, production-ready implementation of the onboarding lifecycle inside **Federated Ecosystems** — distributed infrastructures where multiple organizations interconnect, exchange, and validate data and services under a unified trust and compliance framework.

 This project is entirely implemented as a **flow-based application** executed on **ORCE (Orchestration Engine)**.
 ORCE acts solely as the **execution environment**, while the flow itself defines all business logic, configurations, integrations, and validation steps declaratively.